 An investor will pay the Deferred Sales Charge to the Manager when redeeming Series A, Series H or Series T Units only if the redemption of Series A, Series H and Series T Units occurs within a certain number of years after the purchase date.
 The Deferred Sales Charge is a percentage of the redemption price of the Series A, Series H or Series T Units, as applicable, redeemed and is paid by the investor to the Manager.
 Any Deferred Sales Charge that is payable by the investor to the Manager will be deducted from the redemption proceeds.
-There are three Deferred Sales Charge Options: the Regular Deferred Sales Charge Option, the Low Load Sales Charge Option and the Low Load 2 Sales Charge Option.
+There are two Deferred Sales Charge Options: the Low Load Sales Charge Option and the Low Load 2 Sales Charge Option.
 The Low Load 2 Sales Charge Option is not available for Series H Units.

-Under the Regular Deferred Sales Charge Option, the Deferred Sales Charge percentage is 6% in the first year and declines to nil after the sixth year after purchase.
 Under the Low Load Sales Charge Option, the Deferred Sales Charge percentage is 3% and declines to nil after the third year after purchase.
 Under the Low Load 2 Sales Charge Option, the Deferred Sales Charge percentage is 2% and declines to nil after the second year after purchase, as illustrated below: